hytromo/mimosa/README.md

 # Key Features

 - **Seamless docker Integration:**
-  Mimosa wraps standard `docker buildx build` (and `docker build`) commands.
+  Mimosa wraps standard `docker buildx build` (and `docker build`) commands, as well as `docker buildx bake` commands.
 You use it by passing the same arguments you would to Docker.

 - **Automatic Context and Dockerfile Detection:**
   Mimosa automatically detects the build context, Dockerfile, and `.dockerignore` (including custom-named dockerignore files).
 It accounts for exactly what's needed to ensure that your build gets a unique cache key.
 It ignores all files specified in your `.dockerignore`, so a well-maintained `.dockerignore` makes all the difference.